stormpath/stormpath-documentation/source/accnt_mgmt.rst

   Forgot your password?

-  We've received a request to reset the password for this email address.
+  you've received a request to reset the password for this email address.

   To reset your password please click on this link or cut and paste this URL into your browser (link expires in 24 hours):